Withington Pub Quiz League

 Straight into the cup.
 Next week sees Round One in which nobody gets sent to the bench.
 The worst you can do is get yourself relegated to the Plate where (with a bit of luck) Fingers are not to be encountered.

-To get the basic Cup facts (like who plays whom - and who is setting when) follow this link to see the fixtures page.
+To get the basic Cup facts (like who plays whom - and who is setting when) see the fixtures page.

 End of Season